 Row transforms

-Filter, sort, sample, and deduplicate rows.
+Filter, sort, sample, deduplicate, explode arrays, and Z-order sort rows.

 Column transforms